Makamae Gomera-Stevens

-Kapuamakamaemalamaonalani Rachel-May Gomera-Stevens (born March 17, 1999), known as Kapuamakamae or simply Makamae Gomera-Stevens, is an American professional soccer player who plays as a midfielder.
+Kapuamakamaemalamaonalani Rachel-May Gomera-Stevens (born March 17, 1999), known as Kapuamakamae or simply Makamae Gomera-Stevens, is an American former professional soccer player who played as a midfielder.

 Club career

-Gomera-Stevens signed with the Houston Dash in May 2021.
+Gomera-Stevens was selected by the Houston Dash in the third round of the 2021 NWSL Draft.
+After returning to Washington State to play the spring 2021 season, she was announced to have signed a two-year deal with Houston on May 21, 2021.